-The Special Collections and Archives Department is happy to announce that the Fred E. Weisgal Papers are now open for research!
+The Special Collections & Archives are happy to announce that the Fred E. Weisgal Papers are now open for research!

 Fred E. Weisgal (b.
 1919 – d.
 1991) was a prominent civil rights attorney in Baltimore during the twentieth-century.
 If you haven’t heard of his name before, you’ve probably heard of the cases he argued!
 If you’re interested in constitutional law, attorneys from the Baltimore area, learning about thehistory and life of one Baltimore lawyer and musician, or conducting primary research related to Baltimore history and civil rights, this collection is perfect for you!

 Born in Czechoslovakia, Fred E. Weisgal moved to the U.S. with his parents as an infant.
 They settled in Baltimore and Weisgal grew up and spent much of his life here.
 Weisgal attended Johns Hopkins University and earned law degrees from the University of Baltimore Law School in 1946.
 He set up his own law office while still in his twenties.

 In his first major case after graduation from the University of Baltimore Law School, Weisgal represented an African American Army veteran in his suit to admit African American students to the Maryland Institute art school (now Maryland Institute College of Art) in 1947.
 Weisgal then began working for the American Civil Liberties Union of Maryland and focused his efforts on criminal law, constitutional law, and civil rights.
 He often represented clients and causes without pay (pro bono) and was said to be a defender of the underdog.